Fin vs. Sierra: Detailed Comparison for 2025

 • Fin is fully self-serve: teams can configure knowledge, guardrails, workflows, tone, data connections, and actions without relying on engineers or vendor services.

 • Sierra typically involves vendor engagement to define behavior, policies, tone, and multi-surface consistency.
-Self-service tools are emerging but not yet as mature.
+Self-service tools are powerful but typically vendor-led rather than fully self-serve.

 Can both work with existing helpdesks like Zendesk or Salesforce?